| | | | |

 However, experience (and a LOT of frogging) taught me that if I do as much prep work as I can before I start, it saves me lots of time (and tantrums) and makes the whole thing more fun.

-My adult clothing patterns are all graded for 7 sizes from XS – 3X.
+My adult clothing patterns are, at a minimum, graded for 7 sizes from XS – 3X, with the more recent ones being available in 9 sizes from XS-5XL.
 So when designing, I need to think ahead about how a design is going to work across that range.
 This idea of keeping the bigger picture in mind is one of the factors which drives the design process I’m going to outline for you today.

-There are 100 tangents I could go down on every one of the steps, and where applicable I’ve linked to other posts for additional reading, but I’ve kept it simple here.
+There are 100 tangents I could go down on every one of the steps, and where applicable I’ve linked to related articles for additional reading, but I’ve kept it simple here.
 I encourage you to explore the tangents that engage your own curiosity at every opportunity!

 pink crochet fabric representing half a panel is laid on a grey wood floor.
 A wooden sheep face plate containing balls of yarn lays ned to the fabric which still has a crochet hook attached.
 A pair of scissors lay to the side.